networktocode/network-importer/docs/getting_started.md

 The Network Importer can run either in `check` mode or in `apply` mode.
  - In `check` mode, no modification will be made to the SOT, the differences will be printed on the screen
- - in `apply` mode, the SOT will be updated will all interfaces, IPs, vlans etc
+ - in `apply` mode, the SOT will be updated with all interfaces and IPs by default.

 #### Check Mode

 In check mode the Network Importer is working in read-only mode.

-The first time, it's encouraged to run the Network Importer in `--check` mode to garantee that no change will be made to the SOT.
+The first time, it's encouraged to run the Network Importer in `check` mode to garantee that no change will be made to the SOT.

 ```
 network-importer check [--update-configs] [--limit="site=nyc"]